Multi-graph management

 No

 The name of the subgraph to query.
-If not specified, all subgraphs in the current instance are returned.
+If left empty, all subgraphs in the current instance are returned.

 {